-Choosing the Best Type of Drywall Mud
+Choosing the Best Type of Drywall Compound

 Drywall mud, also called joint compound, is a gypsum-based paste used to finish drywall joints and corners in new drywall installations.
 It's also handy for repairing cracks and holes in existing drywall and plaster surfaces.
 Drywall mud comes in four basic types, and each has its advantages and disadvantages.
 You may choose one type for your project or use a combination of compounds for the desired results.

-Best All-Around Drywall Mud: All-Purpose
+All-Purpose Compound: Best All-Around Drywall Mud

-Best Drywall Mud for Final Coats: Topping Compound
+Topping Compound: Best Mud for Final Coats

-Best Drywall Mud When Time Is Critical: Quick-Setting Compound
+Quick-Setting Compound: Best When Time Is Critical

-Commonly called "hot mud," quick-setting compound is ideal when you need to finish a job quickly or you want to apply multiple coats on the same day.
-It is also useful for filling deep cracks and holes in drywall and plaster, where drying time can become an issue.
+Commonly called "hot mud," quick-setting compound is ideal when you need to finish a job quickly or when you want to apply multiple coats on the same day.
+Sometimes called simply "setting compound," this form is also useful for filling deep cracks and holes in drywall and plaster, where drying time can become an issue.
 If you are working in an area with high humidity, you might want to use this compound to ensure a proper drywall finish.
-It sets by chemical reaction, rather than simply drying like other compounds do.
-This means it will set in damp conditions.
+It sets by chemical reaction, rather than simple evaporation of water, as is the case with other compounds.

 Quick-setting mud comes in a dry powder that must be mixed with water and applied immediately.
 Be sure to follow the manufacturer's recommendations prior to use.
 It is available with different setting times, ranging from 5 minutes to 90 minutes.
 "Lightweight" formulas are relatively easy to sand.